nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ## How do We Become or Improve Our Ability to Be Creative?

-The real question is, 'Can creativity be taught?'
+Maybe the real question is, 'Can creativity be taught?'

 The answer depends on who you ask.

-According to Richard Hamming in [The Art of ... : ](TODO), when it comes to learning creativity, we must be our own teachers:
+According to Richard Hamming in [The Art of Doing Science and Engineering: Learning to Learn](https://amzn.to/3pRfkzV), when it comes to learning creativity, we must be our own teachers:

 > It cannot be done with simple tricks and easy methods; what must be done is _you must change yourself_ to be more creative.

 How do we change ourselves?

-In [Creativity], Csziksenmihalyi divides this problem into two categories:
+In [Creativity](https://amzn.to/3tCdEwv), Csziksenmihalyi divides this problem into two categories:

 * the acquisition of creative energy